What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 For comprehensive post-workout nutrition guidance, see our guide to the best foods to eat after a workout.

-Foods That May Support Endocannabinoid Function
+Foods That May Support Overall Health and Endocannabinoid Function

 The endocannabinoid system is influenced by omega-3 fatty acids and other nutrients: